harbourlab/SparK/README.md

          overlayed tracks, but can be changed with any SVG editor if desired.
 -gff     link gff file to show genes.
 Get here: https://www.gencodegenes.org/human/ Please read the section
          on gff files below if you encounter errors or want to use a custom gff file.
--dg      in case not all genes in the region plotted should be displayed, enter the genes to plot here.
+-dg      in case not all genes in the region should be plotted, enter the genes to plot here.
-         Usage: "-dg GAPDH RS1"
+         Usage: "-dg GAPDH RS1" Without this option all genes will be shown.
 -dt      Display transcripts.
 By default, all available transcripts for a gene will be merged and
          plotted as one.
 If all annotated transcripts should be plotted, set this to "all".
          Alternatively, transcript IDs can be listed to plot only certain transcripts